ravionline86/k8s-5g-nf-deploy/README.md

 1. NF Consumer (e.g. AMF) sends request to SCP
 2. SCP performs NRF discovery on behalf of the consumer
 3. SCP routes the request to the selected NF Producer
-4. This offloads discovery logic from each NF — core design in Oracle OC-SCP deployments
+4. This offloads discovery logic from each NF — core design in SCP deployments

 ---